This article about the Best Baby and Toddler Travel Hacks was written by baby travel expert Celine Brewer and may contain affiliate links.

 Bonus tip: if you want to have some wine on the plane but know you won’t have a bunch of uninterrupted time.
 Ask for it in the mini bottle with the cap still on.
 Then you can sip and cap while you deal with your little without worry of spills!

-Baby and Toddler Beach Hacks
+5 Baby and Toddler Beach Hacks

-27. When traveling with a newborn, a suitcase can be used as a bassinet on the beach.
+1. When traveling with a newborn, a suitcase can be used as a bassinet on the beach.

-She slept perfectly, and the rest of the family got to continue enjoying our day at the beach, rather than having to head back to the hotel for nap-time!
+She slept perfectly in her bassinet, and the rest of the family got to continue enjoying our day at the beach, rather than having to head back to the hotel for nap-time!

-28. A large bed sheet is a great substitute for beach towels.
+2. A large bed sheet is a great substitute for beach towels.

 Follow @wingingitatmotherhood on Instagram!

-29. Use a portable travel crib on the beach for nap time.
+3. Use a portable travel crib on the beach for nap time.

 We are obsessed with our Phil and Ted’s traveler crib because of how versatile and lightweight it is on vacation.
 Not only does this portable crib pack up small enough to fit in the carry-on compartment of the plane, this toddler travel bed can also be used as a beach tent for little ones to nap on the beach.

-30. A fitted sheet can be used to keep baby out of the sand.
+4. A fitted sheet can be used to keep baby out of the sand.

 Not sure what we mean?
-Type in fitted sheet beach hack into google and you’ll get a bunch of images of people using this baby beach hack.
+Type in fitted sheet beach hack into Google and you’ll get a bunch of images of people using this baby beach hack.

-30. Bring an inflatable pool or dig a hole to make the perfect wading pool for babies.
+5. Bring an inflatable pool or dig a hole to make the perfect wading pool for babies.

-If the waves at the beach are just too big to let your baby play, bring a small inflatable pool for your baby or dig a hole in the sand (don’t forget a small beach shovel) so your baby can have her own little wading pool And don’t forget the baby powder for sand removal!
+If the waves at the beach are just too big to let your baby play, bring a small inflatable pool for your baby or dig a hole in the sand (don’t forget a small beach shovel) so your baby can have her own little wading pool.

 For more on beach essentials here are our toddler beach essentials.

 Though this isn’t part of the toddler or baby travel hacks, to get your trip off on the right foot, make sure you don’t forget to pack anything.
 We have this complete packing list for travel with a baby for you to download.
-Also take a browse through our toddler travel essentials and baby travel essentials.